 If you set defaults in the site configuration by adding a

 defaults section to your

-bridgetown.config.yml file, you can override those settings in a post or page file.
-All you need to do is specify the settings in the post or page front matter.
+bridgetown.config.yml file, you can override those settings in an individual resource’s front matter.
 For example:

 # In projects/foo_project.md --- author: "John Smith" layout: "foobar" --- The post text goes here...